-What are the treatment options for colorectal cancer?
+What are the treatment options for colon and rectal cancer?

-Treatment for colorectal cancer (cancer of the colon or rectum) depends on the location of the tumor and the stage-of-diagnosis.
-Treatment may involve:
+Treatment for colorectal cancer (cancer of the colon or rectum) depends on the location of the tumor and the stage of diagnosis.

 Treatment for colorectal cancer by stage